Art of the payments possible: 9 Embedded Finance use cases

 The final bill for the car purchase often includes several line items - such as additional accessories, maintenance, insurance, warranty etc. - some of which get added on the day of car delivery.

-This presents an opportunity for a fintech platform to help dealerships create an invoice for car purchase.
+This presents an opportunity for a fintech platform to help dealerships create an invoice for car purchases.
 This invoice could carry the details for a virtual account that is unique to each car buyer.
 When the car buyer pays the amount, the status for all the invoice line items automatically changes to paid.
 Along with auto reconciliation of payments, this also helps them create reports for different departments in a seamless manner.

 Group weekends away could do with a centralised kitty and spending cards